simon-tanna/simon-tanna/README.md

 ---

-### :man_technologist: About Me:
+### :man_technologist: About Me :

-I'm a junior full-stack developer currently completing a Diploma in Information Technology.
+I'm a junior full-stack developer currently completing a Diploma in Information Technology at CoderAcademy.

 - I'm developing my skills in programming with a focus on JavaScript, React and Ruby on Rails.

+- Currently I am working on expanding my portfolio to demonstrate proficiency in both front-end and back-end development environments.

 - In my spare time, I create music

 ---

-### :hammer_and_wrench: Languages and Tools:
+### :hammer_and_wrench: Languages and Tools :

 <div>
   <img src="./src/images/react-original-wordmark.svg" title="React" alt="React" width="40" height="40"/>&nbsp;